Originally released in 1973 on RCA records

 Pretty Much Your Standard Ranch Stash

 The point just may be that it doesn't

 sixth album since the whole Monkees

-trip went down, and I think I'm beginning to finally understand that it
+trip went down, and I think I'm beginning to finally

 doesn't make any difference at all.